 What are the rights of a common law spouse?

-Many people believe unmarried partners have rights under the principle of ‘common law marriage’ if they have lived together for long enough.
-This is a myth.
+The rights of a common law marriage are a myth.
 Unmarried couples have no automatic legal rights with regard to each other’s property, savings or other assets and no automatic right to financial support, other than for child maintenance where appropriate.